LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAttributes/branding-and-configurations.md

 #### maxNumberOfSavedFilesOnDisk
 Max number of allowed saved files on disk.
 This refers only to full photo files.

+{: .attn-note}
-**Note:** The validation of allowed max number of files will take place when showing and removing conversations.
+The validation of allowed max number of files will take place when showing and removing conversations.

    - **Type:** Int
    - **Default value:** 20